matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Use case specific considerations

+Delayed events can be used for lots of different features, tea timers, reminders or ephemeral events could be implemented using this where clients send room events with intentional mentions or a redaction as a delayed event.
+It can even be used to send temporal power levels/mutes or bans.

 ### MatrixRTC

 In this section an overview is given how this MSC is used in [MSC4143: MatrixRTC](https://github.com/matrix-org/matrix-spec-proposals/pull/4143)